JonathanCamenzuli/UG_FYP/README.md

     - server
 - test
 ```
-- The `docs` directory contains the poster and presentation related to the project itself
+- The [`docs`](docs/) directory contains the report itself and any other material related to the project itself
-- The `src` directory contains the source code for the project.
+- The [`src`](src/) directory contains the source code for the project.
-    - The `src/nodes` subdirectory contains the source code related to the physical nodes.
+    - The [`src/nodes`](src/nodes/) subdirectory contains the source code related to the physical nodes.
-    - The `src/server` subdirectory contains the source code related to the server.
+    - The [`src/server`](src/server/) subdirectory contains the source code related to the server.
-- The `test` directory contains the source code related to testing components, including sensors, load testing, and battery consumption analysis.
+- The [`test`](test/) directory contains the source code related to testing components, including sensors, load testing, and battery consumption analysis.

 ## Third-Party Libraries and Tools